atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 #
 in bounced Mrs. jefferson.. ^ > ■<
 0
-“I See you are Surprised,.
+I See you are Surprised,.
 Ladies'
-Said stie '; “and I believe I am neither
+Said stie '; and I believe I am neither
 »
-“an expecsted nor a desired viiker;, but sh thoiigh you have used me.extremely icjill, Mrs. shclby, I have too much re“ “for your family, to let you and
-“your children be absolutely ruined,
+an expecsted nor a desired viiker;, but sh thoiigh you have used me.extremely icjill, Mrs. shclby, I have too much re for your family, to let you and your children be absolutely ruined,
 • ^
-“without acquaintiiig you with your danger.
+without acquaintiiig you with your danger.
 You would not. invite me to <<■ your rout lash night; and; ', indeed .fif : V / V you
 0
 *%
 I
 228 The journ ev. to London.
 4. • •
-‘‘ you Ead, I could not have come; ' for I. should have been. excessively“ “to have shevyn my face there,, ft
+‘‘ you Ead, I could not have come; ' for I. should have been. excessively to have shevyn my face there,, ft
-“I can? affure you i"
+I can? affure you i"
 ft... ^
 •, ^
-■ “Dear heart !" ' replied mrs.rselby,
+■ Dear heart !" ' replied mrs.rselby,
 should you fo? some : people: are more nice than cwife..
-'But really I should have imagined that where l^dy “Lumley thought > proper to appear, “Mrs. Jefferson might at.any time vent
+'But really I should have imagined that where l^dy Lumley thought > proper to appear, Mrs. Jefferson might at.any time vent

 ^ • ysttiire toshe seen
 * ■ -..
 4 ■.
 -?«.
 Perhaps,.
 Madam, i Lady Lumley
 •• *
-“shay be more used to the company of “w — es and sharpers, than i am, " said;
+shay be more used to the company of w — es and sharpers, than i am, " said;
 ; Jefferson.. cs '.
 '**
-i - “. ■;
+i - . ■;
 ■ * - ' t ' 4.: '’ : * p ^st^rir •
 Ip ■ ‘ = •, ■ - ^ -
 Here Mrs. Sel by ’s blood rushed. into her face : she could not tamely hear the